youngroma/MetaScraper/README.md

    - fill '.env' the file with environment variables

-   - fill 'k8s/secrets.yaml' file with environment variables (for kubernetes)
+   - fill  'k8s/secrets.yaml' file (in base64 format) with environment variables (for kubernetes)

    Replace variables with your desired credentials.